Glacier growing: Procedures

-The first step involves looking for a suitable location to glacier growing.
+The first step involves looking for a location suitable to glacier growing.
 The preferred terrain, according to glacier growers in Baltistan and Gilgit, is in shadowed scree-slopes overlooked by steep headwalls.
 Commonly the sites are located between 4,000 and 5,000 metres above sea level.
 Such locations are susceptible to snowfall and avalanches during winter and spring, creating an environment conducive to the accumulation of ice.

 Ice is transported in baskets of woven willow twigs by teams of two and two, who take turns to carry the baskets.
 This usually involves ascents from lower lying valleys (around 2,000-3,000 metres above sea level) up to the site selected for the glacier growing.

 Similar efforts are being carried out by the noted engineer Chewang Norphel, in the adjacent Ladakh region.
+The ice stupa, a vertical, conical variation of glacier growing that is more viable at lower altitudes, was later developed in the Ladakh region by engineer Sonam Wangchuk.